-I wasn’t certain if the address I had for him was current, though, with his health being what it was, I doubted that he had moved.
+I wasn’t even certain if the address I had for him was current.
+With his health being what it was, however, I doubted that he had moved.
 When I checked the tracking on the package we’d sent, it read that my parcel had been rejected; it was on its way back to us.
 Of course being that I’m way too insecure, I wondered if he was the one who rejected my package, but as I prayed for an answer, I had a feeling (or maybe I just really hoped) that my parcel would tell me exactly what I needed to know.
 I’m thankful that it did.

 It’s difficult for me to wrap my mind around the idea that he’s gone.
 Though I only knew Robert via email and messaging, he was never a virtual friend.
 He was just as real to me as any friend that you meet face to face.
 When you have health problems, as Andrew and I do, you’re stuck at home a fair bit, and when you don’t have any children to care for, your online community becomes your family, or at least that’s how it’s been for the two of us.

 I met Robert on a Christian networking site in 2006.
 Though I’ve networked with quite a few brothers and sisters in Christ, Robert was a very dear friend; a real keeper.
 He once messaged me saying, “Do you think we’ll be friends 9 years from now?”
 (Why 9?)
 It’s a bit of a quirky question, but I liked that randomness.
 My response to Him was, “Hmmm…I don’t see why not.”